WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Option 7: Clear RECENT non-default data & exit</summary>
-    This program's feature deletes last rows of numeric data from all worksheets that is considered non-default(6 rows for loaded & added_unused worsheets, and 7 rows for planned worksheet).<br>
+    This program's feature deletes last rows of numeric data from all worksheets that is considered non-default(6 rows for loaded & added_unused worksheets, and 7 rows for planned worksheet).<br>
     The user is asked to confirm the intention of deleting the last rows of data in case the option was selected in error.<br>
     If the confirmation input is different than yes/y/no/n then the user is informed and must return to the main menu.<br>
     <img src="docs/features/delete-last-invalid-confirmation.png">